apache/brpc/docs/en/client.md

 ## Semi-synchronous

 Join can be used for implementing "Semi-synchronous" call: blocks until multiple asynchronous calls to complete.
-Since the callsite does not wake up before completion of all RPC, controller/response can be put on stack safely.
+Since the callsite blocks until completion of all RPC, controller/response can be put on stack safely.
 ```c++
 brpc::Controller cntl1;
 brpc::Controller cntl2;